 The research objective of Alexander Revzin, Ph.D., is to improve the understanding of liver fibrosis and other diseases by developing new ways of culturing cells and analyzing cell function.
-Dr. Revzin's laboratory utilizes microfabrication, microfluidics and biosensors to create microphysiological systems (organs-on-chip).
+Dr. Revzin's Cellular Microsystems and Biosensors Laboratory utilizes microfabrication, microfluidics and biosensors to create microphysiological systems (organs-on-chip).

 - Liver fibrosis and injury